 When talking about yourself, a good answer could take almost any route, though it is always productive to talk about which parts of your subject interest you, why this is the case, and how this ties in with the course at Cambridge.

 Poor Applicant: would likely demonstrate little or no knowledge of their course at Cambridge and volunteer little information about why studying would be good for them or why they would be suited to it.

 Learn how to nail your Cambridge Interview with One-To-One Tuition and expert resources, all available in the Oxbridge Interview Programme.

 With over 95 hours of guided study (including One-To-One Tuition, Intensive Courses and Comprehensive Materials), our expert Oxbridge Interview support truly gives you an advantage that can make the difference between an offer and rejection.

-Discover our Interview Programmes by clicking the button below to enrol and triple your chances of success.
+Discover our Oxbridge Interview Programmes by booking a free consultation or clicking the button below.

 The ‘moral’ common Cambridge Interview questions

 Moral Cambridge Interview questions are a chance to argue why the subject is important on a wider scale, how it can benefit society and why.
 Here are some examples: